With innovation in the enterprise software space at an all-time high, many companies are coming to the realization...

 The definition of a successful project is the realization of the benefits provided by a new ERP implementation.
 Too many projects are more concerned with achieving an on-time, on-budget result as opposed to achieving the real value a new system can provide.
 Many consultants walk away at this point, consider their work done, and leave it to the end users to achieve the return on investment (ROI).

 The ideal way to achieve value realization is to have a proactive program that fine tunes the internal processes to achieve that desired ROI.

-Those values become the goals for the new system.
+Those values become the goals for the new ERP implementation.
 When those values are identified early in the project -- well before any discussions with solution providers -- the company then has helped define success and determined the value realization of the investment.

 Engage business end users

 Another critical component to ensuring a successful transformation is to engage the business end users.
 They need to understand exactly why a system change is necessary, and how it can provide buy-in for new processes.
 Illustrating the redundancies and wasteful processes of the current system will drive change and acceptance.